smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

-This is for sure readline when input is empty? right??
+This is a readline leak ? right??

 ==3153142==ERROR: LeakSanitizer: detected memory leaks